Shogunoftheitsoffice/LTS2/Assets/README.txt

-This Folder is for all image assets.
+This Folder is for all assets.